Document Type

 Abstract

-Assuming that the value of options (actions, activities or omissions) constitutes the proximate reason for pursuing them, I will advance some considerations that encourage doubts whether we have reason to promote or to maximise value.
-A proper argument would require establishing a negative: that there is no reason to promote value, or something like that.
-Raising doubts is less demanding: it consists in explaining some aspects of the relation between values and reasons that enable us to dispense with the doubtful thesis, by illustrating alternative relations between values and reasons.
-Theses such as that value should be promoted bring with them a way of determining the strength of reasons (of two reasons the stronger is the one that promotes more value).
-Abandoning the thesis reopens the question of how to determine the strength of reasons.
-For the most part this task is left for another occasion.
-In this paper starting by outlining briefly some of the assumptions and terminology I rely on and use, I indicate the theoretical doubt about promotion of value, and proceed to outline a novel argument, to show that the disagreement is not merely terminological.
-The argument establishes that even though the value of things and of activities is a reason to engage with them there is a range of cases in which there is not always a reason to choose the best.
-The concluding section touches both on the limits of the argument, and on its importance.
-THE REVISION clarifies the last section of the article, adding to the arguments adduced there to support the main thesis of the paper
+Assuming that the value of options (actions, activities, or omissions) constitutes the proximate reason for pursuing them, this chapter considers whether we have reason to promote or maximise value.
+A proper argument would require establishing a negative, but raising doubts is less demanding — explaining some aspects of the relation between values and reasons that enable us to dispense with the doubtful thesis by illustrating alternative relations between values and reasons.
+Theses that value should be promoted are accompanied by a way of determining the strength of reasons (the stronger reason promotes more value).
+This chapter develops theoretical doubts about promotion of value and argues that the disagreement is not merely terminological.
+Even though the value of things and activities is a reason to engage with them, there is not always reason to choose the best.
+The concluding section touches on the limits of the argument and its importance.

 Recommended Citation